 Everyday experience is the fodder in which wisdom and character is formed.
 The opportunities to learn lie around us in the moments that trip us up, that interrupt and surprise us, sometimes with a sense of awe, but often to disturb us.
-These are what Bernard Lonergen called “holy disruptions”.
+These are what have been called “holy disruptions”.
 We seek to give careful and critical attention to these experiences.

 We are learning to live with questions, the wild questions that refuse simple answers, that tease out the sometimes contradictory assumptions we hold about a situation.
 Wild questions can help us tune in to paradox, taking us to new learning edges in our practice.
 The questions we live with tell us what really matters to us.

-We approach our work as Christians, rooted in an ancient tradition that inspires humility and forgiveness, hope and freedom, qualities we believe are essential to good work.
-On our journey we welcome the contribution of people of other faiths or none.
+The roots of the GoodWork Academy are in the Christian tradition, an ancient tradition that inspires humility and forgiveness, hope and freedom, qualities we believe are essential to good work.
+On the journey we welcome the contribution of people of other faiths or none.
 As human beings we share the same concerns and often ask the same questions, and we need one another to overcome the tendency to make do with easy answers.

 The GWA is open to people of all faiths or none and practices a non-discriminatory policy with regard to race, colour, creed, gender, age, national origin, handicap or sexual orientation.